xster/flutter-wiki/Compiling-the-engine.md

 ## Running a Flutter app with a local engine

-Once the appropriate version of the engine is built, `flutter run --local-engine=XXXX` may be used to run an app with the local engine where `XXXX` should be replaced with the version you wish to use.
+Once the appropriate version of the engine is built, run your Flutter app with:

+`flutter run --local-engine=XXXX`

+to run an app with the local engine where `XXXX` should be replaced with the version you wish to use.
 For example, use `--local-engine=android_debug_unopt` to run a debug android engine or `--local-engine=ios_debug_sim_unopt` to run a debug iOS simulator engine.

 It is important to always have a `host_XXXX` version of the engine built when using a local engine since Flutter uses the host build's version of Dart.